stxllastar/stxllastar.github.io/README.md

 </p>

 <p>
 As I continued working in speech technology, I gradually found myself drawn not only to technological development itself, but also to the more principled and theoretical questions underlying language structure and cognition.
-While I remain invested in computational and connectionist approaches, my broader goal is ultimately linguistic in nature: understanding the extent to which structured and gradient aspects of human language emerge from domain-general learning mechanisms beyond language-specific biases.
+While I remain invested in computational and connectionist approaches, my broader goal is ultimately linguistic in nature: understanding the extent to which structured and gradient aspects of human language emerge from domain-general learning mechanisms, beyond language-specific biases.
 </p>

 <p>